2014 Annual Performance Plan

 A Culture of Workplace Excellence

-Survey results have consistently demonstrated that FDIC employees have an excellent understanding of the FDICís mission and strategic direction and know how their work fits into the organizationís goals and priorities.
+Survey results have consistently demonstrated that FDIC employees have an excellent understanding of the FDIC’s mission and strategic direction and know how their work fits into the organization’s goals and priorities.
 They enjoy their work, believe it is important, and get a sense of personal accomplishment from it.
-Employees are also highly satisfied with their pay and benefits, as well as the FDICís family-friendly work-life balance programs, physical work environments, and training, technological, and other resources.
+Employees are also highly satisfied with their pay and benefits, as well as the FDIC’s family-friendly work-life balance programs, physical work environment, and training, technology, and other resources.

 Employee Learning and Development